SoftwareForScience/jiskefet-deploy/Instruction.md

     Port 22
     IdentityFile ~/.ssh/jiskefet
 ```
-*Do NOT forget to change the ip addresses in the config file*
+*Do NOT forget to change the ip addresses in the config file.*

 Execute the following commands to copy the ssh keys to the servers:
 ```